lightning-tv/solid/docs/essentials/transitions.md

 You can disable all transitions with `Config.animationsEnabled = false`.
 This will not disable calls directly to `.animate`.

+## Simple CSS-like Transitions (simpleAnimationsEnabled)

+For performance on targeted devices, you can bypass the full animation engine and use a simpler layout transition system by setting `Config.simpleAnimationsEnabled = true`.
+This will manage transitions with less overhead.

 ## Bypassing Transitions

 In the event you want to bypass a style transition you can do the following: